ewoks-kit/ewoks/doc/index.rst

 purpose of a workflow management system is to provide a framework for implementing tasks, creating graphs of tasks and executing these graphs.

-The purpose of *ewoks* (ESRF Workflow System) is to provide an abstraction layer between graph representation and execution.
+The purpose of *ewoks* (Extensible Workflow System) is to provide an abstraction layer between graph representation and execution.
 This allows using the same tasks and graphs in different workflow management systems.

 *ewoks* has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.